-“There are biochemically distinct strains of Cannabis, but the Sativa/Indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility,” explains Dr. Ethan Russo, MD, an expert on the human endocannabinoid system.
-“One cannot in any way currently guess the biochemical content of a given Cannabis plant based on its height, branching, or leaf morphology.
+“There are biochemically distinct strains of medical marijuana, but the Sativa/Indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility,” explains Dr. Ethan Russo, MD, an expert on the human endocannabinoid system.
+“One cannot in any way currently guess the biochemical content of a given Marijuana plant based on its height, branching, or leaf morphology.
 The degree of interbreeding/hybridization is such that only a biochemical assay tells a potential consumer or scientist what is really in the plant.”

 Let’s start with the chemical profile.
-Cannabis is made up of hundreds of chemical compounds that lead to a wide range of different therapeutic and recreational effects one may experience from any particular strain.
+Marijuana is made up of hundreds of chemical compounds that lead to a wide range of different therapeutic and recreational effects one may experience from any particular strain.
 One of the major leaders of these effects are called cannabinoids.

 THC (Δ9-tetrahydrocannabinol) is the psychoactive cannabinoid that makes users feel high, euphoric, and can reduce pain and anxiety.
 However, too much THC can cause dizziness and other side effects.